Rhododendron: In culture

 In Uttarakhand, in north India, the Buransh flower is deeply embedded in local culture, playing a significant role in festivals like Holi and weddings, where it is used in garlands and decorations to bless attendees.
 The flower is also utilized in making a healthful, antioxidant-rich juice that is popular during local festivities and summer months.
 Additionally, Buransh flowers are incorporated into local arts and crafts, where they are used to make colourful necklaces and jewelry, symbolizing the spiritual and physical prosperity of the community.

-The rhododendron is the national flower of Nepal.